lucastimmons/Indiana-scraper/README.md

-Basic-web-scraper
+Basic-Indiana-scraper
 ================

 Simple web scraper template.
-It scrapes the Jeopardy Questions from a J-archive.com page and then outputs it as a json file.
-It's very easy to modify to suit your needs.
+It scrapes http://www.in.gov/itp/2406.htm.
 You'll need to know Jquery selectors to make this work.

 * Make sure you have node set up first.
 That is important.